 - For long enough time periods negative returns actually disappear

-Of course, at this point we need to caution you: past performance is no guarantee of future results.
-However, past performance is an excellent way to determine if the plans you’ve made based on future investment returns are reasonable.
-If you expect to return 12% real over a 40 year career it helps to know… that’s never happened before.
-A 10.282% annualized real return is the winner, so far.
+Remember though: past performance is no guarantee of future results.
+However, past performance is an excellent way to determine if your plans are reasonable.
+If you expect a 12% real return over a 40 year career it helps to know… that’s never happened before.
+A just-north-of-10% annualized real return is the winner, so far.

 Knowing what has happened in the past, though, is a reasonable guide for what might happen in the future.
-You’ll also note that the minimum 40 year real return was 3.188% at the time of this writing.
+You’ll also note that the minimum 40 year real annualized return was a bit more than 3% a year (as we went to press).
 At no point over a 40 year career did the S&P 500 lose to inflation (thus far).
 We’ve even done some of that math for you already: see our theoretical examples on maxing out a 401(k) and maxing out an IRA.

 So, here’s all of the historical data for any time period you can dream up in an easy to use and re-use format.
 And if it’s the wrong format?
 Check out our other investment calculators, hopefully you’ll find something more up your alley!